TheYoBots/lishoginet/README.rst

 License
 -------

-fishnet is licensed under the GPLv3+ license.
+fishnet is licensed under the GPLv3+.
 See LICENSE.txt for the full license text.